willosbourne/personal-site/profile/content/home/projects.md

 +++

+# Ideas to talk
+- Postman write ups / lunch n learns
+- this site
+- Maybe talk about bang-tilde?
+- Talk about ideas for blog post (ie creativity with tech => productivity)

 ## Time to tie my self worth to how I spend my free time
 Since I spend a lot of my day working, and a lot of it doing things to keep myself alive, that means I should spend my remaining hours doing more coding, right?
 Who would want a creative outlet or something when you can do _more and more of the same thing **until you die**._